jumpinjackie/fdotoolbox/Doc/userdoc/cmdline.rst

 Where ``<verb>`` is any of the following:::

    apply-schema                     Applies the given schema to the data store

    copy-class                       Copies a feature class (and its data) from a source connection to the target

    copy-to-file                     Bulk copies one or more feature classes from the source connection to a target
                                     SHP/SDF/SQLite file

    create-datastore                 Creates a data store against the given FDO connection

    create-file                      Creates a file-based data store.
 Only applies to SHP/SDF/SQLite FDO providers

    create-spatial-context           Create a spatial context (or update wherever updates are supported by the underlying
                                     provider)

    destroy-datastore                Destroys a data store against the given FDO connection

    destroy-spatial-context          Destroys a spatial context

    dump-schema                      Dumps the specified schema for the given FDO connection

    execute-sql-query                Executes a SQL query

    execute-sql-command              Executes a non-select SQL command

    get-class-extent                 Gets the extent of the given feature class

    get-feature-count                Gets the total number of features in the given feature class

    list-bcp-tasks                   Lists bulk copy tasks in the givne bulk copy definition file

    list-classes                     Lists classes for the given schema

    list-class-properties            Lists properties for the given class

    list-connection-params           Lists connection parameters for the given FDO provider

    list-create-datastore-params     List all available parameters for data store creation

    list-datastores                  Lists datastores for the given connection

    list-destroy-datastore-params    List all available parameters for data store destruction

    list-providers                   Gets all registered FDO providers

    list-schemas                     Lists schemas for the given connection

    list-spatial-contexts            Gets spatial contexts for the given connection

+   query-aggregates                 Queries for aggregations of feature data from the given data store

    query-features                   Queries features from the given data store

    register-provider                Register a FDO provider

    run-task                         Runs a task from a definition file

    unregister-provider              Unregisters a FDO provider

+   cs-code-to-wkt                   Converts the given mentor CS code to WKT

+   enumerate-cs-categories          Enumerates coordinate system categories

+   enumerate-cs                     Enumerates coordinate systems for a given category

+   epsg-to-wkt                      Converts the given EPSG code to its coordinate system WKT

+   find-cs-by-code                  Looks up the coordinate system for the given CS code and outputs details about the
+                                    coordinate system

+   find-cs-by-epsg                  Looks up the coordinate system for the given EPSG code and outputs details about the
+                                    coordinate system

+   is-valid-wkt                     Checks if the given coordinate system WKT is valid

+   wkt-to-cs-code                   Converts the given coordinate system WKT to its mentor CS code

+   wkt-to-epsg                      Converts the given coordinate system WKT to its EPSG code

    help                             Display more information on a specific command.

    version                          Display version information.

 General Notes
 -------------